About Sarah B. Ottow

 What I Stand For

-When it comes to instruction, I have a different approach.
+When it comes to leadership and learning, I take a different approach.

-Building trust through partnership—because progress happens when we listen, learn and lift each other up.
+Building trust through language and listening—because transformation happens when we lift each other up.

 04